ceph/ceph/doc/mgr/telemetry.rst

-  crash_base            REPORTING                                            Information about daemon crashes (daemon type and version, backtrace, etc.) device_base           REPORTING                                            Information about device health metrics ident_base            NOT REPORTING: CHANNEL ident IS OFF                  User-provided identifying information about the cluster perf_perf             NOT REPORTING: NOT OPTED-IN, CHANNEL perf IS OFF     Information about performance counters of the cluster
+  crash_base            REPORTING                                            Information about daemon crashes (daemon type and version, backtrace, etc.) device_base           REPORTING                                            Information about device health metrics ident_base            NOT REPORTING: CHANNEL ident IS OFF                  User-provided identifying information about the cluster perf_memory_metrics   NOT REPORTING: NOT OPTED-IN, CHANNEL perf IS OFF     Heap stats and mempools for mon and mds perf_perf             NOT REPORTING: NOT OPTED-IN, CHANNEL perf IS OFF     Information about performance counters of the cluster